Frequently Asked Questions

 Will I have pain during or after the procedure?

 With the use of dental local anesthesia (Novocaine™) and technology, root canal therapy involves little to no discomfort.
 Most patients report they are comfortable during the entire procedure.
 Slight discomfort afterwards is normal.
 Most people can control the discomfort with over-the-counter anti-inflammatories, such as ibuprofen or aspirin.
-It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
-If a problem does occur, however, we are available at all times to respond.
+It is rare for endodontic patients to experience

 What happens after treatment?